cronosun/violake-java/README.md

  * Simple to use: See the examples.
  * Write parts of your application without android dependencies (the application core): This simplifies testing and code reuse.
  * The only dependencies you need for your application core are `violake-core` and ReactiveStreams from [http://www.reactive-streams.org/](http://www.reactive-streams.org/)

+# TODO

+ * Change package from caelis to cronosun